arvigeus/AZ-204/Questions/Functions.md

 ---

-Question: Suppose you're working for an e-commerce company that has high traffic and they're dealing with large amounts of customer orders.
+Question: You're working for an e-commerce company that has high traffic and they're dealing with large amounts of customer orders.
 The company wants to keep a track of every order received in real-time and then send an automated confirmation email to the customer.
 Which Azure service would you choose to trigger your Azure function?
 Fill in the triggers and bindings in the following code:

 ```cs
 [FunctionName("ProcessOrder")]